What is Dual Enrollment?

 Dual Enrollment is a program that allows qualified high school students to maximize their education and career training by taking courses that earn college and high school credit at the same time!

 Some students may choose to enroll fully into a degree, diploma or technical certificate of credit program, or they may choose to just take a few courses.
-All college coursework taken through Dual Enrollment will be fully covered through Dual Enrollment funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.
-The only fees students may be responsible for are course-specific fees determined by the college.
-No hours taken through the Dual Enrollment program will count towards a student’s HOPE Grant or Scholarship credit hour caps.
-Participating in the new Dual Enrollment program is a great incentive for high school students to get ahead on their college coursework!
+Participating in the Dual Enrollment program is a great incentive for high school students to get ahead on their college coursework!

 What are the benefits of taking Wiregrass courses while in high school through Dual Enrollment?

-- Degree-level core classes will transfer to University System of Georgia or Technical College System of Georgia colleges or universities PLUS many other colleges/universities outside of the state of Georgia... so starting at Wiregrass can really take you anywhere.
+- Degree level core classes may transfer to any University System of Georgia or Technical College System of Georgia college or university PLUS many other colleges/universities outside of the state of Georgia!
+Starting your college career at Wiregrass can really take you anywhere you want to go.

-- College credits taken through the Dual Enrollment program do not count against HOPE Scholarship or HOPE Grant hours after you graduate from high school.
+- College credits taken and paid through Dual Enrollment Funding do not count against HOPE Scholarship or HOPE Grant hours after you graduate from high school.

 - College core credits ARE counted as rigor courses for HOPE Scholarship and Zell Miller Scholarship calculations.

 - Dual enrollment has had a positive effect on postsecondary access, degree attainment, college credit accumulation, and high school completion rates, boosting academic achievement not only for affluent students, but low-income, minority students as well.

 - Taking more rigorous courses in high school increases the chances of low-income, first-generation college students’ to enroll in a four-year college.